algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - for (data A, signature B, pubkey C) verify the signature of ("ProgData" || program_hash || data) against the pubkey => {0 or 1}
 - **Cost**: 1900

+The 32 byte public key is the last element on the stack, preceeded by the 64 byte signature at the second-to-last element on the stack, preceeded by the data which was signed at the third-to-last element on the stack.

 ## +

 - Opcode: 0x08